Return to On-Site Work

 Employees are not permitted to use items marked as “not for use,” or that have clearly been positioned to prevent use.

 Many workspaces on the UIS campus have been set up to accommodate social distancing.
 If additional measures need to be taken, Facilities and Services will work closely with supervisors to help ensure requirements are met and that practical, cost-effective and safe solutions are implemented and/or installed.
 Employees who have questions or concerns related to their workspace should raise those concerns with their direct supervisor.

 No more than one person should enter an elevator at a time.
 When using the elevator, users are expected to wear a face covering and avoid touching the elevator buttons with exposed hand/fingers, if possible.
 Users are also advised to wash hands or use alcohol-based hand sanitizers upon departing the elevator.

 Candy, magazines and pens should be removed from reception areas.
 Sponges should be removed from shared kitchen spaces.
 Replace plates, bowls, cups, mugs and utensils with disposable items.

 Visitors and Guests

-Visitors and guests to campus are expected to follow the guidelines set forth in this procedure, including the wearing of a face covering if six-foot social distancing is not possible.
+Visitors and guests to campus are expected to follow the guidelines, including the wearing of face coverings, as set forth in this procedure.
 Units that receive walk-in traffic can consult Facilities and Services to designate six-foot distances, where practicable, with signage, tape or other means so individuals can maintain appropriate distancing.

 Education and Training